 How to Move Your WordPress Site to a New Server

-On your current website, first install Duplicator plugin, this is a free plugin that can abstract away nasty details.
+First login to your WordPress admin and install the Duplicator plugin, a free plugin that can transfer and backup your site.
 The plugin creates a "package" that can be used to re-create your current website in a new environment.
-Now go to Duplicator from the admin menu and hit the Create New button:
+Now go to Duplicator from the admin menu and hit the "Create New" button:

-In the next screen you can select files and / or database tables to be excluded from the final package.
-Although this feature can come handy sometimes, you can safely ignore it and hit the Next button at the bottom of screen.
-In the next window the plugin checks for requirements and errors:
+In the next screen you can select files and or database tables to be excluded from the final package.
+Although this feature can come handy sometimes, you can safely ignore it and hit the "Next" button at the bottom of screen.
+In the next window, the plugin checks for requirements and errors:

 The most common errors you might see are: